saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

              u'router_id': u'10.0.0.6'}}
 ```

-Without having to write any complex code, we get some basic device information as well as some additional information about the BGP peers that the device is configured with.
+Without having to write any complex code, we get some basic device information as well as some information about the BGP peers that the device is configured with.

-At the start of the script, after importing the libraries, we defined the driver and we created a device object:
+Just to briefly go over the example script, after importing the libraries, we defined the driver and we created a device object:

 ```python
 driver = napalm.get_network_driver('junos')